ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 **Import data:**

 As mentioned earlier, you will be using the **Iris data set**.
 The Iris dataset was used in R.A.
 Fisher's classic 1936 paper, [The Use of Multiple Measurements in Taxonomic Problems](http://rcs.chemometrics.ru/Tutorials/classification/Fisher.pdf), and can also be found on the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/).
 This small dataset is often used for testing out machine learning algorithms and visualizations.
 The aim is to classify Iris flowers among three species (Setosa, Versicolor or Virginica) from measurements of length and width of sepals and petals.
-The iris data set [iris.csv](https://ibm.box.com/s/rtpelxr4767shqmxxjb9amtlgq9xcvx5) contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+The iris data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 ![](images/solution22-build-machine-learning-model/iris_machinelearning.png)

- **Download** [iris_initial.csv](https://ibm.box.com/s/nnxx7ozfvpdkjv17x4katwu385cm6k5d) which consists of 40 instances of each class.
-You will use the rest to re-train your model.
+**Download** [iris_initial.csv](https://ibm.box.com/shared/static/nnxx7ozfvpdkjv17x4katwu385cm6k5d.csv) which consists of 40 instances of each class.
+You will use the rest 10 instances of each class to re-train your model.

 1. Under **Assets** in your project, click the **Find and Add Data** icon ![Shows the find data icon.](images/solution22-build-machine-learning-model/data_icon.png).
 2. Under **Load**, click on **browse** and upload the downloaded `iris_initial.csv`.